magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_dhamma-fighting.md

 graduate and get a job.
 The practice for a monk is similar.
 If we determine to practise and contemplate, then we will surely see the way.

-is a harmful thing. means ‘view’ or ‘opinion’.
-All forms of view are called : seeing good as evil, seeing evil as good – any way whatsoever that we see things.
+*Diṭṭhi-māna* is a harmful thing. *Diṭṭhi* means ‘view’ or ‘opinion’.
+All forms of view are called *diṭṭhi*: seeing good as evil, seeing evil as good – any way whatsoever that we see things.
 This is not the problem.
-The problem lies with the clinging to those views, called holding on to those views as if they were the truth.
+The problem lies with the clinging to those views, called *māna;* holding on to those views as if they were the truth.
 This leads us to spin around from birth to death, never reaching completion, just because of that clinging.
 So the Buddha urged us to let go of views.

 If many people live together, as we do here, they can still practise comfortably if their views are in harmony.
 But even two or three monks would have difficulty living together if their views were not good or harmonious.
-When we humble ourselves and let go of our views, even if there are many of us, we come together at the place of the
+When we humble ourselves and let go of our views, even if there are many of us, we come together at the place of the Buddha, Dhamma and Saṅgha.

 It’s not true to say that there will be disharmony just because there are many of us.
 Just look at a millipede.
 A millipede has many legs, doesn’t it?
 Just looking at it you’d think it would have difficulty walking, but actually it doesn’t.
 It has its own order and rhythm.
 In our practice it’s the same.
 If we practise as the Noble Saṅgha of the Buddha practised, then it’s easy.
-That is, – those who practise well; – those who practise straightly; – those who practise to transcend suffering, and – those who practise properly.
+That is, *supaṭipanno* – those who practise well; *ujupaṭipanno* – those who practise straightly;
+*ñāyapaṭipanno* – those who practise to transcend suffering, and *sāmīcipaṭipanno* – those who practise properly.
 These four qualities, established within us, will make us true members of the Saṅgha.
 Even if we number in the hundreds or thousands, no matter how many we are, we all travel the same path.
 We come from different backgrounds, but we are